Polokwane United F.C.

 Polokwane United Football Club is a South African Association Football club based in Polokwane, South Africa, which competes in the SAFA Regional League.
 The academy was established in 2012 by Bally Smart, however the club started competing in the SAFA Second Division during the 2014/15 season after purchasing the rights from Rospa United FC.
 The club boasts its own training centre located on a 15 hectare plot in Makotopong, north east of Polokwane.

-The Training Centre
+Balican Enterprise Centre

-Located in Makotopong, 26 kilometres outside of Polokwane, Polokwane United Training Centre has 3 full size pitches, and on-site accommodation for staff as well as academy players.
+Located in Makotopong, 26 kilometres outside of Polokwane, Balican Enterprise Centre has 3 full size pitches, and on-site accommodation for staff as well as academy players.
 The facility was opened in January 2022.